-- a) First-year students are required to enroll in BIOL 697, Method of Teaching Biology Laboratory.
+- 1. First-year students are required to enroll in BIOL 697, Method of Teaching Biology Laboratory.
 BIOL 697 is a Department of Biology training program for teaching assistants (TAs).
 This training program is given as a workshop during New Graduate Student Orientation in August.
 Additionally, Texas A&M University provides a one-day mandatory TA training workshop.
-All new graduate students will be registered for these TA training programs during orientation and must attend, regardless of whether or what they teach during their first year. - b) First-year students are required to enroll in BIOL 681, Seminar in Graduate Orientation.
+All new graduate students will be registered for these TA training programs during orientation and must attend, regardless of whether or what they teach during their first year. - 2.
+First-year students are required to enroll in BIOL 681, Seminar in Graduate Orientation.
 This seminar meets one evening per week from 5:30-7:00 PM and will include discussions of requirements of the program, departmental resources, graduate funding, choosing a major professor, writing skills, oral presentations, and other topics important to new graduate students.
-Another objective of this seminar is to provide a setting for camaraderie to develop between members of the new class. - c) First-year students are required to enroll in BIOL 685, Directed Studies (Rotations), in order to receive credit hours for their participation in faculty-supervised laboratory rotations.
-Satisfactory/Unsatisfactory grades will be assigned by the Graduate Advisor based on faculty evaluation of a student's performance in each rotation. - d) First-year students are required to enroll in for BIOL 689-601: Ethics and Responsible Conduct of Research.
-This one credit course meets in the spring and will include discussions of how to recognize, and avoid committing, fraud in science.
-Topics will include scientific ethics, negotiation techniques, plagiarism, record-keeping, data management, peer review, conflict management, and the regulations covering animal and human experiments. - e) All Biology graduate students are required to register for BIOL 681, Seminar in Departmental Colloquium, at least once.
-Most students fulfill this requirement during the first year of graduate study.
+Another objective of this seminar is to provide a setting for camaraderie to develop between members of the new class. - 3.
+First-year students are required to enroll in BIOL 691, Research (Rotations), in order to receive credit hours for their participation in faculty-supervised laboratory rotations.
+Satisfactory/Unsatisfactory grades will be assigned by the Graduate Advisor based on faculty evaluation of a student's performance in each rotation. - 4.
+First-year students are required to enroll in for BIOL 689-601: Ethics and Responsible Conduct of Research.
+This one credit course meets in the spring and will include discussions of how to recognize and avoid committing fraud in science.
+Topics will include scientific ethics, negotiation techniques, plagiarism, record-keeping, data management, peer review, conflict management, and the regulations covering animal and human experiments. - 5.
+All Biology graduate students are required to register for BIOL 681, Seminar in Departmental Colloquium, at least once.
+Students fulfill this requirement in the first year of graduate study.

-3. ADDITIONAL COURSE REQUIREMENTS
+C. ADDITIONAL COURSE REQUIREMENTS

-a) All graduate students are required to register for BIOL 682, Graduate Student Research Seminar, a course involving presentations of a student's research results.
+- 1. All graduate students are required to register for BIOL 682, Graduate Student Research Seminar, which is a course involving presentations of a student's research results.
 Every scientific career step involves presentation of a research seminar, including the thesis defense.
 Therefore, the department requires a research seminar series for each of our graduate students.
 The graduate student research seminar is a one credit hour course that should be listed on the degree plan.
-For the MS degree, one hour of BIOL 682 should be listed as a required course.
 For the PhD degree, one hour of BIOL 682 should be listed as a required course, and one hour should be listed under Prerequisites and other courses.
 Regardless of whether registered or not, graduate students should attend the weekly Graduate Student Research seminar throughout their graduate careers, unless they have an unavoidable course or teaching conflict.

-BIOL 682 will be offered each fall and spring semester.
-Students enrolled in this course will present a thirty-minute seminar on their specific research project.
-For Doctoral students one semester presentation will be devoted to their dissertation proposal and should be taken in the second year.
-The other semester presentation will be a progress report and should be taken in the third or fourth year of study.

-- b) All Ph.D candidate students are required to register for a journal club every semester.
-Biology Ph.D. graduate students that enter the department in the fall of 2010 and later will enroll in a formal one hour Journal Club every fall and spring semester, beginning in the fall of their second year and continuing until they graduate.
-Biology Masters graduate students are exempt from this requirement due to extensive formal course work needed for the Masters degree.
+BIOL 682 will be offered each spring semester. - 2.
+All Ph.D candidate students are required to register for a journal club every semester.
+Biology Ph.D. graduate students will enroll in a formal one hour Journal Club every fall and spring semester, beginning in the fall of their second year and continuing until they graduate.
 A graduate student can enroll in any journal club they want, as long as they have the consent of the instructor.
-Formal journal clubs taught outside the department will also fulfill this requirement. - c)Two additional hours of 681 Seminar are required for all M.S.
-These are usually journal clubs focusing on a specific topic.
-This is in addition to the requirement to enroll in the Seminar in Departmental Colloquium (BIOL 681) and the Seminar in Graduate Student Orientation (BIOL 681).
-All graduate students are encouraged to participate in and register for a 681 Seminar each semester, however Masters's students may only list a maximum of two credit hours of 681 on their degree plan. - d) All graduate students are required to fulfill the course requirements of the Biology Department.
-These graduate course requirements are listed on page 14.
+Formal journal clubs taught outside the department will also fulfill this requirement. - 3.
+All graduate students are required to fulfill the course requirements of the Biology Department.
+These graduate course requirements for Biology are listed on page 10, and the requirements for Microbiology are listed on page 11.
 The purpose of this requirement is to ensure that students are broadly trained within their particular discipline.
 Courses selected to fulfill these requirements must appear on the degree plan.